peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 <!--
 Second.
 If you are an application developer, **I recommend PDM.**

 I think it's needed everything is included and easy to use.
-It will be especially value-able if you are developing a large project or many people are involved in the project.
+It will be especially value-able if you are developing a large project or many people with different Python skill are involved in the project.
+It's very easy to use, and you can use it with `pyproject.toml` spec, the PEP six-hundred twenty-one style.
+And it has a task-runner, so you can use it like npm/nodejs task-scripts.
+There are few knowledge and examples, but I think it's worth a try.
 -->

 ---